 - If possible sun dry the jar and other utensils used for making pickle, Make sure all the bowls, spoons, chopping board and knife are dry.

 - Dry roast methi and cool them.
 In the same pan, warm oil and set aside to cool.
+You can skip warming the oil if you intend to finish it within 10 to 12 days. skip heating if using cold pressed oil.
 Blend methi seeds along with mustard to a fine powder.

 - Chop mangoes to slightly large cubes.
 Add them to a dry bowl, along with red chili powder, mustard powder, salt, lightly crushed garlic.